Anaminus/rbxmk/rbxmk/doc/DOCUMENTATION.md

 The function runs in the context of the calling script.

-### `rbxmk.meta(inst: Instance, name: string, value: any?) any?`
-The `meta` function gets or sets metadata on an instance. `meta` has two signatures; passing two arguments gets a value, while passing three arguments sets a value:

-- Get: `meta(inst: Instance, name: string): (value: any)`
-- Set: `meta(inst: Instance, name: string, value: any)`

-The following metadata values are possible:

-#### Desc
-Desc is the descriptor being used by the instance.
-Descriptors are inherited; if the instance has no descriptor, then each ancestor of the instance is searched until a descriptor is found.
-If none are still found, then the global descriptor is returned.
-If there is no global descriptor, then nil is returned.

-Getting Desc will return either a RootDesc, or nil.

-When setting Desc, the value can be a RootDesc, false, or nil.
-Setting to Desc sets the descriptor only for the current instance.

-- Setting to a RootDesc will set the descriptor directly for the current instance, which may be inherited.
-- Setting to nil will cause the instance to have no direct descriptor, and the descriptor will be inherited.
-- Setting to false will "block", forcing the instance to have no descriptor.
-  This behaves sort of like a RootDesc that is empty; there is no descriptor, but this state will not inherit, and can be inherited.

-#### IsService
-IsService indicates whether the instance is a service, such as Workspace or Lighting.
-This is used by some formats to determine how to encode and decode the instance.

-#### RawDesc
-RawDesc is similar to Desc, except that it considers only the direct descriptor of the current instance.

-Getting RawDesc will return a RootDesc if the instance has a descriptor assigned, false if the descriptor is blocked, or nil if no descriptor is assigned.

-Setting RawDesc behaves the same as setting Desc.

-#### Reference
-Reference is a string used to refer to the instance from within a DataModel.
-Certain formats use this to encode a reference to an instance.
-For example, the RBXMX format will generate random UUIDs for its references (e.g.
-"RBX8B658F72923F487FAE2F7437482EF16D").

 ### `rbxmk.newDesc(name: string): Descriptor`
 The `newDesc` function creates a new descriptor object.